Work visa

 4. IT Specialists: Special Pathway

-Since the 2024 reforms, IT specialists can qualify for the Blue Card with only 2 years of relevant professional experience (reduced from the previous 3-year requirement) and no formal university degree, provided they earn at least the shortage occupation threshold of €45,934.20.
-This recognizes the reality that many top IT professionals are self-taught or bootcamp-trained.
+IT specialists can qualify for the Blue Card without a formal university degree if they have at least 3 years of comparable professional experience, a qualifying IT job offer, and a salary meeting the reduced threshold of €45,934.20.
+This recognizes the reality that many strong IT professionals are self-taught or bootcamp-trained.

 5. Health Insurance